Govcraft/.github/profile/README.md

 # Hey, I'm Roland 👋

 Govcraft is just me—a one-person shop.
-I'm an entrepreneur and open-source developer with nearly 30 years in software architecture and engineering.
+I'm an entrepreneur and open-source developer with over 30 years in software architecture and engineering.
 I live and work on a sailboat with my family and 3 cats, running everything on solar power while cruising the Pacific.

 ## What's Govcraft?